 Macronutrients Carbohydrates Carbohydrates are our main source of energy.
-If you do lots of exercise, you need more carbohydrates.
-Found in pasta, rice, bread and potatoes Fat Fats also give us energy Found in fried food and cheese Protein Protein helps to build muscle - it makes us strong If you do lots of exercise, you need more protein.
+It is stored in our muscles as glycogen If you do lots of exercise, you need more carbohydrates.
+Found in pasta, rice, bread and potatoes Fat Fats also give us energyFound in fried food and cheese Protein Protein helps to build muscle - it makes us strong If you do lots of exercise, you need more protein.
 Found in meat, cheese, eggs and Quorn.

 Micronutrients

 Fibre Helps digestion

 Vitamins Essential for good health

-Minerals Essential for good health
+Minerals Essential for good health Calcium and Iron are examples

 Water Prevents dehydration Replaces water lost through sweat during exercise